-Social Anthropology Doctoral candidate in the Sociology & Social Anthropology Department at Dalhousie University, and a Sessional Lecturer in the departments of Religious Studies and Sociology & Anthropology at the University of Prince Edward Island.
+Research Fellow, Doctoral candidate, and a Sessional Lecturer at the Sociology & Social Anthropology Department at Dalhousie University.
+At times I can also be found lecturing at the departments of Religious Studies and Sociology & Anthropology at the University of Prince Edward Island.

 Current and past research interests include the study of the Sociology & Anthropology of Religion, Buddhism in North America, Food & Food Movements, Theories of Value, Political Economy, Marketing, Transnationalism, and Orientalism.